 Birth plans have become a popular addition to many women’s labor bags recently.
-They are a great tool for making a woman’s wishes known, and can be comforting to have during a time where you might have little control.
+They are a great tool for making a woman’s wishes known, and can be comforting to have during a time where you might otherwise have little control.
 Unfortunately, hop onto some birth workers forums and you’ll also find a lot of ridcule and judgement against the people that write them.
 Why the disparity?

 I put a lot of time and effort into writing my first birth plan.
 I scoured over pinterest and blogs, and took ample notes during my Bradley Method Class.
 Some people had visual birth plans, others used the ones they give you at the hospital, and still others had pages and pages and pages of their wishes.
 In the end, I decided on using a grid style, with sentences that were short and to the point.
 I wanted it to be quick and simple to read.
 After all, what nurse, doctor or midwife was going to read a novel of a plan while I was pushing?

 A copy of our birth plan was given to my doctor during my 32 week appointment (standard procedure at my hospital), and we brought 10 copies with us during our labor.
 We taped a copy to our door, and handed one to every staff person that came into our room.
 It was also in our file and everyone had access to it.

 But… no one read it.
 Lucky (very luckily!) for us, most of the things we wanted (immediate skin to skin, no episiotemy, no pacifier, etc) were already standard practice where we gave birth, and when procedures were happening, we were almost always advised beforehand.
 Still, it was a bummer some things we requested on our birth plan did or didn’t occur (eye drops, vitamin k).
 So what went wrong?